brendencallahan/Mocks/README.md

 (Visit assignment page here, no login required) https://cs50.harvard.edu/x/2022/psets/9/finance/

 * The money used in this is fake.
-You start with $10,000 fake USD when you register.
-There is no way to earn more money or anything like that. :)
+You start with $10,000 fake USD when you register. :)